honest-mule/Drive2CloudSync/README.md

-# Drive2CloudSync
+# Debrid Media Organizer
 ## _A Real-Debrid Quasi-Clone Media Library Curator_

-Drive2CloudSync is a Python script designed to help real-debrid cloud service users efficiently organize and maintain a highly structured, portable media collection on a remote drive.
-By iterating through folders within [rclone_RD] mounted drive containing user's remote downloaded torrents, Drive2CloudSync identifies whether each folder contains a movie or a TV show.
+Debrid Media Organizer is a Python script designed to help real-debrid cloud service users efficiently organize and maintain a highly structured, portable media collection on a remote or local drive.
+By iterating through user's cloud torrent library, Debrid Media Organizer identifies whether each folder contains a movie or a TV show.
 It then leverages the python-torrent-title (PTN) library (version 2.5) to parse the torrent name and extract relevant media information.
 Based on this information, the script organizes a folder hierarchy on a user-specified drive location and populates it with .strm files containing links to the media resources.

 ## Table of Contents
 1. [Features](#features)